WhirligigGirl/Whirligig-World/README.md

 * Complete Principia implementation, including axial tilts.
 * IntakeAir/ResourceHarvester replacement so that atmospheres can have their oxygen partial pressure untied from the atmospheric pressure for jet engines.
 * Vacuum Rocket Engine models.
-* Custom terrain material settings for all bodies.
-(Or more likely, a few presets to use everywhere with one or two custom settings)
 * I am also taking suggestions!
 Let me know what you think I should add.
 I probably won't be adding any new planets, but if there's some design feature you think I should change, let me know!
 * Scatterer implementation.